Your local GP

 Eat an apple a day. after you raise your glass, and spark up..

 To an extent our health, is primarily our own responsibility, lifestyle choices, such as what we eat and drink are our choices.
 To smoke or drink, is again up to us.
 GP`s serve to educate those choices as their knowledge is presumably greater than ours, as to the risks involved in smoking and alcohol abuse.
 It`s not easy to discuss those choices, within a 5 minute allocated time slot, especially when that`s not usually the primary reason behind booking our appointment.
 Time is important when considering how to approach these subjects.
-Usually, you`re met with a frown of disapproval when your doctor first learns that your a smoker, which leads to you feeling intimidated.
+Usually, you`re met with a frown of disapproval when your doctor first learns that you`re a smoker, which leads to you feeling intimidated.
 Of course many of them have this particular habit themselves, some worse, as mentioned earlier.

 It would be easier to take the packet in and ask them why the Government see fit to issue health warnings on every one with graphic pictures of mutilated people and punchy print?
 Whilst doing this, grabbing a bottle of whisky and asking him where the same graphic, hideous, nightmare causing pictures are on these little beauties!
 Maybe then and only then would the GP be inclined to have a rethink about what health issues can be addressed when it comes to your next visit. .